-Some people think that just hosing the exterior of their RVs and vacuuming the interior is clean enough.
-Unfortunately, such cleaning methods will not get rid of deep-seated dirt and grime, oil and microorganisms that can damage your RV’s exterior and interior.
+Some people think that just hosing the exterior of their RV and vacuuming the interior is clean enough.
+Unfortunately, such cleaning methods will not get rid of deep-seated dirt and grime, oil, and microorganisms that can damage your RV’s exterior and interior.
 Worse, those can even threaten you and your family’s health and safety.

-Mobile RV detailing can remove all those hazards and more as this process does not only clean the exterior and interior of your vehicle.
-It also includes cleaning the engine and under chassis as well as restoring the gleam and polish of your RV’s paint by removing surface contaminants that spraying or hosing alone cannot get rid of.
+Mobile RV detailing can remove all those hazards and more.
+The process does not only clean the exterior and interior of your vehicle, but it also includes cleaning the engine and under chassis as well as restoring the gleam and polish of your RV’s paint by removing surface contaminants that spraying or hosing alone cannot get rid of.

 Does mobile RV detailing seem like a daunting task?
 Well, it can be, if you don’t have a few tricks up your sleeves.
 Below are some tips to help you out.

-1. Consider the time and the weather: Choose a warm morning, preferably before 8 am, to do your Mobile RV detailing.
+Choose a warm morning, preferably before 8 am, to do your mobile RV detailing.
 Remember that RVs are really big – you need to finish cleaning and waxing the whole thing before the sun gets too hot.
 Otherwise, the cleaning solution might dry up or water spots may form.
-Both should be avoided because these can eventually damage the exterior paint of your vehicle.
+Both should be avoided, because they can eventually damage the exterior paint of your vehicle.
 Plus, doing the detailing in the morning ensures that the engine is cold, thus, safe enough to clean.

-2. Cover sensitive areas: Use plastic to cover the alternator, air intake, spark plugs, electrical connections and filter.
+Use plastic to cover the alternator, air intake, spark plugs, electrical connections, and filter.
 This is to prevent water and oil remover from seeping in and causing damage to the engine.